thomasballinger/rlundo/readme.md

-get undo in any interactive command line tool that uses readline! (and dynamically links to is in a way this program can intercept)
+get undo in any interactive command line tool that uses readline! (and dynamically links to it in a way this program can intercept)

     $ make -f Makefilelinux
     $ ./undoable /usr/bin/irb